Jacksun84/nest-ipa-uploader/README.md

-Windows Setup Guide - Cross-Platform IPA Upload
+Windows Setup Guide - Cross-Platform IPA Upload<br>

-🎯 Integrations?
+🎯 Integrations?<br>
-The Tool uses the App Store Connect Upload API which works on Windows, Linux, and macOS without needing xcrun, Xcode, or any Apple-specific tools!
+The Tool uses the App Store Connect Upload API which works on Windows, Linux, and macOS without needing xcrun, Xcode, or any Apple-specific tools!<br>

 ⚡ Quick Setup
 1. Install the New Dependency